Vaivara concentration camp

-Vaivara was the largest of the 22 concentration and labor camps established in occupied Estonia by the Nazi regime during World War II.
-Some 20,000 Jewish prisoners passed through its gates, mostly from the Vilna and Kovno Ghettos, but also from Latvia, Poland, Hungary and the Theresienstadt concentration camp.
-Vaivara was one of the last camps established.
+Vaivara was the centre of a large concentration camp-complex consisting of 22 concentration and labor camps established in occupied Estonia by the Nazi regime during World War II.
+Vaivara lies 30 km west of Narva close to the Russian border.
+Some 20,000 Jewish prisoners passed through its gates.
+Around 9,000 Jews were transported there from the Vilna and from the Kaunas and Kovno Ghettos.
+Various groups of Jewish prisoners were 'transported' to Vaivara and its surrounding workcamps from Latvia, Poland and Hungary.
+German and Czech Jews from the Theresienstadt concentration camp also arrived there.
+Vaivara was one of the last concentration camps established.
 It existed from August 1943 to February 1944.

 Creation

-On 21 June 1943, Heinrich Himmler ordered the liquidation of the remaining ghettos in the Baltic states.
-Subsequently, German occupation authorities met under the auspices of the Commander of the Security Police and SD in Reval (the German name for the Estonian capital Tallinn) to plan the establishment of forced labor camps for the oil-shale extraction operations of Baltöl, an IG Farben subsidiary.
+On 21 June 1943, following a secret decree to all his SS and police subordinates, RFSS Heinrich Himmler ordered the liquidation of the remaining ghettos in the Baltic states.
+Subsequently, the German occupation authorities met under the auspices of the Commander of the Security Police and SD in Reval (the German name for the Estonian capital Tallinn) to plan the establishment of forced labor camps for the oil-shale extraction operations of Baltöl, an IG Farben subsidiary.

-Beginning in August 1943, a series of concentration camps was established all over Estonia by Organisation Todt.
-The administrative center of the camp complex was in Vaivara.
-Hans Aumeier, a former camp commander of Auschwitz, in charge.
-The administrative staff was headed by Otto Brenneis.
-He was assisted by Hstf.
+Beginning in August 1943, a series of concentration camps was established all over Estonia by Organisation Todt (OT).
+The administrative center of the camp-complex was in Vaivara.
+SS-Hauptsturmbannführer Hans Aumeier (1906–1948), a former camp commander of Auschwitz, was placed in charge.
+The administrative staff was headed by Otto Brenneis who was assisted by SS-Hauptsturmbannführer (Hstf.)
 Max Dahlmann, Hstf.
 Kurt Pannicke and Helmut Schnabel.
-Franz von Bodmann was the camp's surgeon.
-Altogether only 15 Germans served in the camp.
-Most of the guards were Estonian and Russian auxiliaries of the 287th and 290th Security Battalions (Schutzmannschaftsbataillone).

-The camp was established in the beginning of August 1943 near the Vaivara train station.
-It served as the main camp (Hauptlager) of 20 forced labor camps throughout Estonia, some of which existed only briefly, all of them together commonly referred to as the Vaivara [concentration] camp complex.
-At first the camp was run by the OT, but after a few weeks Kurt Pannicke took over.
-When Pannicke took over the Narva subcamp at the end of September, Helmut Schnabel became commander.
-In autumn 1944, some of the inmates were evacuated by sea to the Stutthof concentration camp.
-From there they were distributed to the satellite camps of the Natzweiler-Struthof concentration camp.
+Dr.Franz von Bodmann, responsible for the deplorable health of the prisoners, was employed as the camp's surgeon.
+He was later replaced by Dr. Eduard Krebsbach (1894–1947).